joshua-zingale/embeddable-activities/README.md

 python3 -m embeddable_activities serve
 ```

-and you can host the static files in whatever way best suites you.
+static files are hosted at `host:port/`.

 For more serious use, you would of course want to automate the pipeline of encrypting questions: this is only an example to demonstrate the web-server's functionality.